opensearch-project/data-prepper/docs/getting_started.md

 Depending on what you want to do, we have a few different guides to configuring Data Prepper.

 * [Trace Analytics](trace_analytics.md) - Learn how to setup Data Prepper for trace observability
-* [Sample Pipeline](sample_pipelines.md) - Learn the basics of Data Prepper pipelines with some simple configurations.
+* [Simple Pipeline](simple_pipelines.md) - Learn the basics of Data Prepper pipelines with some simple configurations.

 ## Running